fromTeal/FromTeal-whitepaper/raw-ideas.md

 So, fromTeal tries to do this in this way:
 It offers a digital world, containing 4 main entities:
 1. **Purpose Neighborhood**: areas built around some purpose - purpose can be "create songs from poetry on the extreme difficulties of modern life", or it can be "discover a way to capture CO2 from the atmosphere".
 Purposes can be very diverse & variful.
-2. **Category Street**: areas for category of problem within a purpose, in which problem lots are created.
+2. **Category Street**: areas for sub-categories within a purpose, in which problem lots are created.
-3. **Problem Lot**: areas of lands, created around some specific problem or need, in which team buildings can be built.
+3. **Problem Lot**: areas of lands, created around some specific problem, need or goal, within some purpose & category, in which team buildings can be built.
 4. **Team Building**: a building for teams forming to work together on some problem or need

+Any fromTeal user, can create any of these entities - neighborhoods, streets, lots or buildings, but is subject to moderation by fromTeal moderators, who try to ensure that anything created complies with the rules & standards for keeping the map effective & accurate.

+A person passionate about some purpose, or having a certain problem or need, or actually working on some type of art, research or technology, will create the relevant purpose neighborhood, category street, problem lot or team building, if any of these do not yet exist.
+If the neighborhood, street or lot already exist, the person can join them as member, indicating that she is passionate about that purpose or having the relevant problem or need.
+If a team building already exists for exactly the same work as the person is doing, she may ask to join the team, or alternatively start her own team building on the same problem lot.

+Besides the team buildings on problem lots, users can also create team booths for external teams or organizations, also working on the same problem, who do not use fromTeal.
+The booth will contain references to the external team communication channels (website, twitter &c), so that fromTeal can automatically update the booth with publications from the external teams.

+Based on this digital world composed of purpose neighborhoods, category streets, problem lots & team buildings/booths, fromTeal offers a map of the relationship between pruposes/problems & people/teams/organizations working on them.
+This map can help anyone passionate about a specific purpose, problem or need, to discover others who share the same passion, & either learn from them or join them.